CARDIO EXERCISE FOR WEIGHT LOSS, HEALTH, AND FITNESS

 To put the icing on the cake (just look, don't eat the cake), when your store of glycogen begins to get low, carbohydrates from food that you eat will later get converted into glycogen to fill up the store and will not be converted to body fat as they are left unused to provide energy when needed later.

 While low intensity exercise can have great benefits and should not be ignored, the goal is, if possible, to achieve a level of high intensity cardio exercise as it will juice up your basic metabolism even after you have completed your workout.
-What this means, is simply that, with high intensity cardio, your body will continue to burn body fat hours after you have left the gym.
+This means, that, with high intensity cardio, your body will continue to burn body fat hours after you have left the gym.

 This effect is nearly non-existent in low intensity cardio or aerobic workouts.